gobasu/alchemy/README.md

 What differs this framework from others:
 - It does not trying force on you to use predefined dir structure you may not like or don't want to have.
 - It does not mixing framework files with your application files
-- Requires no configuration
-- Say no to intricate configurations and setups
+- Say no to intricate configurations and setups, alchemy requires no configuration

 List of contents